-The curriculum: Oldfield has a broad and balanced curriculum delivered through six learning areas.
+The curriculum: Oldfield has a broad and balanced curriculum delivered through eight learning areas.
 In Years 7 to 9 the curriculum broadly follows the National Curriculum.
-We offer over 25 subjects at A Level and students usually study 10 or 11 subjects at GCSE.
+Over 25 subjects are offered at A Level and students usually study 10 subjects at GCSE.

-Extra-curricular activities: We believe a vibrant and wide ranging extra-curricular and enrichment programme is an essential part of personal development.
-We aim to encourage participation from all of our students.
-Extra-curricular activities include debating society, language clubs, drama, and music clubs including glee club, choir and ukele.
-Sports clubs include; netball, football, boys and girls rugby, athletics, dance, cross country, badminton, basketball, tennis, and cricket.
-Residential and day trips are also seen as an important part of our students’ educational lives, with trips to Barcelona, Ardeche and Mimosa, Moscow, Belgium, Dorset, and a week-long Activities Week with all students participating in a wide variety of activities here and abroad.
+Extra-curricular activities: The school believes a vibrant and wide-ranging extra-curricular and enrichment programme is an essential part of personal development.
+Participation is encouraged from all students.
+Extra-curricular activities include the debating society, language clubs, drama, and music clubs.
+Sports clubs include netball, football, boys’ and girls’ rugby, athletics, dance, cross-country, badminton, basketball, tennis, and cricket.
+Residential and day trips are seen as an important part of the students’ educational lives, with trips offered to Barcelona, Paris, Moscow, Belgium, Dorset, and a week-long activities week, with all students participating in a wide variety of activities in this country and abroad.

-Pastoral care: Seeing students as individual learners and promoting a fully-rounded education is at the heart of what we aim to achieve.
-We work in partnership with students and parents to raise students’ expectations and standards of achievement in a caring, secure and supportive environment.
-Each student is supported by a tutor who will monitor their group’s attendance, celebrate their achievements and raise any concerns.
-There is a Year 7 evening in September for parents to meet the tutors and members of staff.
-Tutors remain with their tutor groups throughout their life at Oldfield, enabling them to support them throughout their school life.
+Pastoral care: Seeing students as individual learners and promoting a fully rounded education is at the heart of what the school aims to achieve.
+Staff work in partnership with students and parents to raise students’ expectations and standards of achievement in a caring, secure and supportive environment.
+Each student is supported by a tutor who monitors their group attendance, celebrates their achievements and raises any concerns.
+There is a Year 7 evening in September for parents to meet the tutors and staff.
+Tutors remain with their tutor groups throughout a student’s time at Oldfield, enabling them to support them through their school life.

-Outstanding characteristics: We provide an exceptional education in an environment that challenges all students and fosters ambition.
-Our students have respect for themselves, each other and their school and are well-prepared to face the world as compassionate, confident and resilient young people.
-The behaviour and conduct of our students is excellent.
-We recognise and reward good work and behaviour.
+Outstanding characteristics: An exceptional education in an environment that challenges all students and fosters ambition.
+Students have respect for themselves, each other and their school and are well-prepared to face the world as compassionate, confident and resilient young people.
+The behaviour and conduct of students is excellent.
+Good work and behaviour is recognised and rewarded.
 The principles underlying this policy are based on respect – for self, for others and for the environment.